 Germs are so tiny that human eyes can only observe them with the aid of a microscope.
 They have invaded the bodies of animals and human beings for thousands of years, causing infections, plagues, sickness, and untold loss of life.

-Since the time of early Hebrew cleansing rituals, our primary defense against germs has been the washing and cleansing of our hands and bodies.
+Since early Hebrew cleansing rituals, our primary defense against germs has been washing our hands and bodies.
 Those who habitually neglect to take preventive measures make themselves and others vulnerable to the attack of germs.

 A domain is the largest of all groups in the classification of life.
 The domain groups include the Archaea domain, the Bacteria domain, and the Eukarya domain.
 One of the three mentioned life domains, Bacteria (bak-TEER-ee-uh), are tiny, single-celled organisms.
 These creatures get their nutrients from their environment.
 That environment is primarily a living entity such as an animal or you.